 (E) CRUISING MEMBER: Members who intend to be or are cruising on their boat outside of the Puget Sound area for an extended period of time (more than 365 consecutive days) may apply to the Board of Trustees for a Cruising Membership.
 Upon approval of their application, Cruising Members shall relinquish their moorage and they shall no longer be considered Active or Associate Members.
-Cruising Members shall be liable for dues, but exempt from assessments and Club Service Program requirements.
+Cruising Members shall be liable for dues but exempt from assessments and Club Service Program requirements.
 When Cruising Members return to the Puget Sound area, they may make application to the Board to be reinstated as Active or Associate Members, as appropriate.
-If a member is under Cruising Member status for less than 365 days and wishes to be reinstated as an active member they must pay back fees and assessments as if they were continuous active members without a break in Active Member status.
+If a member is under Cruising Member status for less than 365 days and wishes to be reinstated as an active member, they must pay back fees and assessments as if they were continuous active members without a break in Active Member status.
 Upon approval, the Members shall be subject to all applicable dues, assessments and Club Service program requirements, etc., as any other Active and Associate Members that fall due on or after the date of approval of their reinstatement.

 (F) HONORARY MEMBERS: The Board of Trustees may invite honorary members to join the club for one year upon favorable vote of the Trustees.
 Honorary memberships shall be granted only to those persons who have rendered valuable service to the Club, City, County, State or Nation, such membership shall not exceed twenty-five at any one time during the year.
 Honorary members shall pay no fees, dues, or assessments and shall have no rights to vote or hold office in the Club, and may participate only in the recreational and social affairs of the Club.

 (G) JUNIOR MEMBERS: The membership of the OYC recognizes the need to actively involve persons under the age of 21 in meaningful club activities.
 Rules, regulations, and organizational procedures for this program are developed and administered by the OYC Juniors Committee with the direction and approval of the Board of Trustees.
 This program includes, at a minimum, OYC service programs, and various social functions.
 Junior members shall have no vote in OYC business and nonmember parents shall not be extended the privileges of the OYC.

-(1) Any person between the ages of 10 and 20 of good moral character shall be eligible for junior membership.
+Any person between the ages of 10 and 20 of good moral character shall be eligible for junior membership.
 Application and acceptance for junior membership shall be made through the Board of Trustees.
 Applicants receiving a majority vote of the Trustees shall be accepted into membership.
 Junior members shall be governed by all bylaws, rules, and regulations of the OYC and those adopted specifically by the Juniors Committee and approved by the Board of Trustees for this program.

-(2) The initiation fee for junior membership shall be approved by the Board of Trustees as recommended by the Juniors Committee.
+The initiation fee for junior membership shall be approved by the Board of Trustees as recommended by the Juniors Committee.
 Monthly dues for junior members shall be established at 15 percent of the monthly dues paid by active members.
 Junior members shall be exempt from payment of bond interest and special assessments.

-(3) A junior member shall be eligible to become an associate or active member of the OYC upon reaching the age of 21 years, receiving approval from the Board of Trustees and payment of current initiation fees.
+A junior member shall be eligible to become an associate or active member of the OYC upon reaching the age of 21 years, receiving approval from the Board of Trustees and payment of current initiation fees.
 PROVIDED: That one tenth of the regular initiation fee is waived for each year served as an active junior member.
 An active junior member is defined as one who regularly attends meetings, participates in work parties and activities, holds office, or serves on committees.
 Determination of active status is to be made by the Juniors Committee at the end of each calendar year, recorded, and filed.